Skip to main content

 Do I need income protection?

 It's a pretty good idea!
-Unlike other protection products like life insurance and critical illness insurance, which are traditionally most suited to people with debts (usually a mortgage) - income protection insurance is a useful solution for nearly everyone.
+Unlike other protection products like life insurance and critical illness insurance, which are traditionally most suited to people with debts (usually a mortgage) - income protection is a useful solution for nearly everyone.

 That’s because most of us earn a regular income, and would struggle financially to cover our outgoings if we were unable to work.

-How much does income protection cost?
+How much does it cost?

 Like all life insurance-related products, the cost of income protection is based on a number of factors: